 After World War I, Lithuania became an independent state.
 The 100,000 Jews living there were emancipated—their rights were mostly recognized—but by the early 1930s, the economic crisis known as the Great Depression and rampant antisemitism among ultranationalist groups were causing great pain in the Jewish community.
 On the eve of World War II, some 160,000 Jews lived in Lithuania—about 7% of the overall population.4

-Lithuania lost its independence in 1939, when it fell into the hands of the Soviet Union as part of the nonaggression agreement between the Soviet Union and Germany known as the Ribbentrop–Molotov Pact.
-The Germans marched into Poland while the Soviet Union took control of Lithuania, establishing its military headquarters in Vilnius.
-The following year, in June 1940, the Soviet Red Army marched into the country and fully annexed it to the Soviet Union.
+In 1939, the Soviet Union and Germany established what is known as the Molotov-Ribbentrop Pact.
+The Germans marched into western and central Poland, while the Soviet Union took control of Belarus, Eastern Poland, Estonia, Latvia, and Lithuania, establishing its military headquarters in Vilna.
+In June 1940, the Soviet Red Army marched into Lithuania and fully annexed it to the Soviet Union.